-Current distribution of acute oak decline (all sites verified)
+Current distribution (all sites verified)

 Map updated to March 2019

-In addition, the epidemiological models will allow:
+In addition, the epidemiological models allowed:

 - estimation of the current rate of spread and areas at greater risk, as well as the future spatial distribution of AOD and its uncertainty;

-- testing of hypotheses about the mechanisms of dispersal and driving environmental factors that underlie the spread and development of AOD; and
+- testing of hypotheses about the mechanisms of dispersal and environmental factors that underlie the spread and development of AOD; and

-- exploration of changes in the risk of AOD under a variety of scenarios, including variation in environmental conditions and implementation of various management practices.
+- exploration of changes in the risk of AOD under a variety of scenarios, including variation in environmental conditions, and implementation of various management practices.